 ICSL Paper #41 developed “concepts of influence,” a critical component to effective strategy.
 Concepts of influence are the ways and means that act on will and capability to bring about the ends of strategy.
-They may be entirely human created, or assisted or created by artificial intelligence.
+They may be entirely human-created or assisted or created by artificial intelligence.
 This paper applies concepts of influence to show how China’s Belt and Road Initiative (BRI) operates as a combined-effect strategy.
 This will inform the next post, a resumption of AI-assisted strategy development.

-The combined-effects strategy framework is built to manage multiple types of ends, ways and means.
+The combined-effect strategy framework is built to manage multiple types of ends, ways, and means.
 Why?
 Because competitive strategies tend not to be purely cooperative or confrontational, or only physical or psychological.
 They are blends that together create better effects than do separate, uncoordinated, or independent efforts.
 Yet, binary thinking about cooperation and confrontation persists.
 One need look no further than the idealistic assumptions of cooperation=peace, and confrontation=war.

 Based on such naïveté, the American tendency to expand initial goals in a military confrontation and expect to win with military ways and means has produced one failed strategy after another.
 Witness Victory in Iraq and the tragic Bush to Obama to Trump administrations’ flip-flop-flip of counterrorism-counterinsurgency-counterterrorism in Afghanistan.

 The US failure is not one of execution, which by any operational standard has been superb and courageous.
-The failure is strategy, based on an over-simple on-off switch mentality of peace or war that that cooperates or confronts, respectively.
+The failure is strategy, based on an over-simple on-off switch mentality of peace or war that cooperates or confronts, respectively.
 Effective strategies in a competitive environment require committed blends of both.
 There is nothing automatic about American exceptionalism or that it produces sound strategy, if one even believes the narrative.
 In Afghanistan, for instance, both counterterrorism and counterinsurgency are needed with the societal will to sustain it.
 As in Vietnam, inconsistent US strategy and lack of will failed to compete against a consistent “talk-fight” strategy and sustained resistance.